-6. EDDP The accuracy of the methadone metabolite (EDDP) test was evaluated in comparison to GC/MS method at a cut-off of 100 ng/mL EDDP.
-Ninety nine (99) specimens which composed of forty four (44) positive samples and forty five (45) negative samples were uated in this study.
-The results are summarised as below: Positive % agreement: 98.
-Negative % agreement: 100
+5. Cocaine The accuracy of the cocaine test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 300 ng/ml of benzoylecgonine.
+Three hundred and forty four (344) urine specimens which composed of one hundred and twenty one (121) benzoylecgonine positive samples and two hundred and twenty three (223) negative samples were evaluated in this study.
+The results are summarised as below Positive % agreement: 99, Negative % agreement: 99 ng/mL EDDP.
+Ninety nine (99) specimens which composed of forty four (44) positive samples and forty five (45) negative samples were evaluated in this study.
+The results are summarised as below: Positive % agreement: 98, Negative % agreement: 100